Sarepta shares sink 14% after shock FDA rejection

-(Reuters) - Shares of Sarepta Therapeutics Inc (SRPT.O) plunged 14% on Tuesday after the U.S. health regulator, in an unexpected move, declined to approve the drugmaker’s newest treatment for a muscle-wasting disorder that mainly affects young boys.
+(Reuters) - Shares of Sarepta Therapeutics Inc plunged 14% on Tuesday after the U.S. health regulator, in an unexpected move, declined to approve the drugmaker’s newest treatment for a muscle-wasting disorder that mainly affects young boys.

 Wall Street analysts expressed surprise at the decision and at least six cut their price targets for the company’s shares, while stressing they still expected the company’s second drug for Duchenne muscular dystophy (DMD) to eventually be approved.